Battle of the Barents Sea: Prelude

 Convoy JW 51B sailed from Loch Ewe on 22 December 1942 and met its escort off Iceland on 25 December.
-From there, the ships sailed north-east, meeting severe gales on 28–29 December that caused ships of the convoy to lose station.
-When the weather moderated, five merchantmen and the escorts Oribi and Vizalma were missing and Bramble was detached to search for them.
+From there, the ships sailed north-east, meeting severe gales on 28 and 29 December that caused ships of the convoy to lose station.
+When the weather moderated, five merchantmen and the escorts and were missing and was detached to search for them.
 Three of the stragglers rejoined the following day, and the other ships proceeded independently towards Kola Inlet.
 On 24 December, the convoy was sighted by German reconnaissance aircraft and from 30 December was shadowed by (Kapitänleutnant Karl-Heinz Herbschleb).
 When the report was received by the German Naval Staff, Kummetz was ordered to sail immediately to intercept the convoy.
 Kummetz split his force into two divisions, led by Admiral Hipper and Lützow, respectively.